 mosaic()

-calculations currently aren’t support for basis species that are associated with a buffer.basis()
+calculations currently aren’t supported for basis species that are associated with a buffer.basis()

 to use in the mosaic calculation.See also: